sul-dlss-labs/OCFL-Tools/README.md

 ### Verify Inventory

 This check takes an inventory file discovered by `#verify_structure` and checks it for format and internal consistency.
+It also verifies that every file mentioned in every version state block can be associated with its matching file in the manifest block.
 By default it acts on the `inventory.json` in the object root, but it can also be directed at any of the inventories in any version directory.

 ### Verify Manifest

-This cross-checks all files mentioned in the given `inventory.json` and verifies that every file mentioned in every version state block can be associated with its matching file in the manifest block.
+This check verifies that all files mentioned in the manifest block exist on disk in the given object directory, and that all files on disk for all versions of the given inventory file can be associated with a matching record in the manifest.
-It then verifies that all files mentioned in the manifest block exist on disk in the given object directory.
 It does not perform checksum verification of these files, and thus is appropriate for the quick initial identification and verification of large volumes of suspected OCFL objects.
+Note that `#verify_manifest` confines itself to versions discovered in the `inventory.json`, so if an object directory contains more version directories, `#verify_manifest` will not inspect those directories. `#verify_structure` will, however, detect this issue as an error condition.

 ### Verify Checksums